Table of Contents

 Shortly after the Bleriot Ferry you paddle through Horsethief Canyon – a pretty section that is all too short.
 Then its many more kilometres of easy paddling though I didn’t find it quite as pretty as earlier sections.

-Once you reach the train bridge in Drumheller it’s about a 20 minute paddle to Newcastle Beach – located on river right across from the hospital.
+Once you reach the train bridge in Drumheller it’s about a 20-minute paddle to Newcastle Beach, the end point – located on river right across from the hospital.
+You’ll be back at your car and ready for a cold drink in no time.

-Organizing your canoe trip on the Red Deer River
+More options for canoe trips on the Red Deer River

 Where to stay in Drumheller